amfoss/praveshan/README.md

 ### 8. Race it, Raise it!

-Once you are done with the 7 tasks above, you are **required** to submit **all your work** which includes your code (or may be even screenshots) so that we can verify that you completed the tasks.
+Once you are done with the 7 tasks above, you are **required** to submit **all your work** which includes your code (or maybe even screenshots) so that we can verify that you completed the tasks.
 To do that, you must raise an issue in the repository and fill the template.

 Here are some more rules (we know you are pro's, just be sure of these) -
-1. Every individual should submit an  **ISSUE**  and fill that template, so that we can evaluate the test.
+1. Every individual should submit an **ISSUE** and fill that template so that we can evaluate the test.
 2. The **ISSUE TEMPLATE** must be strictly followed.
-A submission without following the template will considered as  **INVALID**and hence will not be evaluated.
+A submission without following the template will be considered as  **INVALID** and hence will not be evaluated.
 3. Only a single issue has to be made for each individual, multiple submissions will not be considered.

 ---------------------------